lbowles/Moment-NFT/README.md

-# moment-NFT
+# On-Chain Clock NFT

- Full onchain nft that displays the current time
+ Fully on-chain nft that displays the current time in your selected timezone.